 Bike and Helmet Check

-Body marking will be take place at the exit of the Bike Check.
+Body marking will take place beginning at 6:30am on Race Day outside the Transition Area.
 Athletes will have their race number marked on their right leg and arm, and have their swim heat on their hand.

 In the sport of triathlon, the Transition Area is the link between the three sports young athletes will be participating in.
 The athlete passes through the Transition Area twice in the event.
 In the Transition Area the athlete moves from swimming to biking and then from biking to running.